 Arrow Functions Lexical 'this' Scoping in JavaScript

-One feature of ES2015 that I feel can be a stumbling block (but extremely useful) is Arrow Functions lexical scoping of this.
-Before this addition, every new function defined its own this - meaning we were required to explicitly bind or locally store the this reference that we desired in many use-cases.
-The two technique used to overcome this problem are highlighted below, using a locally stored this reference or a bound function.
+One feature of ES2015 that I feel can be a stumbling block (but is extremely useful) is Arrow Functions’ lexical scoping of this.
+Before this addition, every new function defined its own this, meaning we were required to explicitly bind or locally store the this reference that we desired in many use cases.
+The two techniques used to overcome this problem are highlighted below, using a locally stored this reference or a bound function.

 function Counter() {